Zekud/Number-Generator/README.md

-after clicking the generate button it will generate numbers in different color. green for even numbers, yellow for odd numbers and red for prime numbers you can watch the project here https://zekud.github.io/NumberGenerator/
+after clicking the generate button it will generate numbers in different color. green for even numbers, yellow for odd numbers and red for prime numbers. you can watch the project     <a href="https://zekud.github.io/NumberGenerator/" style="font-weight: bold, font-size: 30px">Here</a>